lawremi/Sprocket/README.md

 * **Custom Distributions**: The following are distributions to use when you know what you're doing, and you have something specific in mind.
 These distributions will not include a preset value.
     * **Custom Veins**: This will produce an un-preset vein distribution.
 You can use all vein-related options in this distribution.
     * **Custom Cloud**: This will produce an un-preset cloud distribution.
 You can use all cloud-related options in this distribution.
     * **Null**: This will produce only the absolute basic XML configuration; The settings options will all be there, the distribution configuration section will be empty, and all distribution-specific names and values will include the word "NULL".
-This is meant to be a blank canvas on which a configuration writer can make their custom-designed XML code without needing to worry about arganizing the main file.
+This is meant to be a blank canvas on which a configuration writer can make their custom-designed XML code without needing to worry about organizing the main file.

 ## Option Types